EvilStatZ/ticketbot/README.md

 # ticketbot

-This is a bot that makes tickets using discord.js
+Ticketbot is a discord bot made by EvilStatZ using discord.js.